 Purchase a Canon EOS R5 underwater housing at Bluewater Photo:

 The Canon EOS R was Canon's first attempt at a full-frame mirrorless camera.
 With many good options form Sony and Nikon, it fell short.
-Fortunately, it appears that the Canon EOS R5 will address many of the concerns that Canon EOS R users brought up.
+Fortunately, the Canon EOS R5 addresses many of the concerns that Canon EOS R users brought up.
 Though I would like to interject and say that the Canon EOS R was one of our favorite cameras that we tested underwater.

-For underwater videography, Canon fell short of it's competitors by offering cropped 4K video in the EOS R. The EOS R5 not only goes above-and-beyond at addressing these concerns - it's going to be industry changing.
-The EOS R5 will be able to capture 8K video that can be downsampled into 4K.
-This means that 4K video will likely be uncropped and use the full width of the sensor.
-The EOS R5 will be one of the first consumer level cameras to offer 8K video, so it's going to be a very popular camera for underwater video.
+For underwater videography, Canon fell short of its competitors with its original EOS R by offering cropped 4K video.
+The EOS R5 not only goes above-and-beyond addressing these concerns - it is industry changing.
+The EOS R5 is capable of capturing 8K 10 bit 4:2:2 @ 30p RAW video recorded internally - and the option of recording in 4K ProRes RAW externally simultaneously!
+The camera is also capable of 4K video using the full width of the sensor at an amazing 120p!
+The R5 will be able to capture video with dual pixel autofocus, full AF in all modes.
+The EOS R5 will be one of the first consumer level cameras to offer 8K video, so it's already a very popular camera for underwater video.

 Key Canon EOS R5 Specs